 If a specific right of review on the merits is provided by an Act or Regulation, it will usually be wiser to choose a review on the merits rather than judicial review, as fresh evidence can be assessed by the reviewer, who will look at the case as a whole with fresh eyes.
 Sometimes, however, it is more appropriate to seek judicial review, for example, where merits review will not resolve a fundamental issue (such as an entrenched and unlawful policy that is likely to be followed on merits review).

 Usually on merits review the applicant will have to pay their own lawyers’ fees but not the other side’s legal fees, regardless of whether the applicant wins or loses the case.
 A review on the merits may be less expensive than judicial review, but that depends on how many steps must be prepared, how long the hearing lasts, and what the lawyer’s fees are.
-Review by the AAT (a form of review on the merits) is discussed more fully in the “Administrative appeals tribunals”.
+Merits review by the AAT (if the decision is a Commonwealth decision) or by VCAT (if the decision is a Victorian decision) is discussed more fully in “Administrative appeals tribunals”.

 Review on the merits is not always available or appropriate.
 Always check the relevant legislation to see if there is a merits review right.